 Roccbox Turning Peel

-Out of the box, the Gozney Roccbox doesn’t come with the turning peel, however, it does come with a placement peel.
-I managed okay with just the placement peel for the first 6 months, and would slide it under and turn the cooking pizza with my fingers (quickly so you don’t burn yourself) and then slide it back into the oven.
-So it’s not essential but I found that by sliding it under regularly then the bottom of the pizza was in contact with the stone less so I would get varying results.
+Out of the box, the Gozney Roccbox doesn’t come with the turning peel.
+However, it does come with a placement peel.
+I managed okay with just the placement peel for the first six months and would slide it under and turn the cooking pizza with my fingers (quickly so you don’t burn yourself) and then slide it back into the oven.
+So it’s not essential, but I found that by sliding it under regularly, the bottom of the pizza was in contact with the stone less, so I would get varying results and did have occasions where the pizza was cooked on top, but the bottom of the dough wasn’t cooked through.

 The turning peel itself is quite well built, as you would expect from Gozney and for the price.